Distributed consensus-based observer design for target state estimation with bearing measurements: Introduction

-In most distributed target tracking applications, limited communication bandwidth restricts the exchange of measurements or information matrices across the network of agents.
+When considering the problem of target tracking in a distributed setting, practical constraints such as limited communication bandwidth can restrict the exchange of measurements or information matrices across the network of agents.
 This constraint motivates the development of Luenberger-inspired or adaptive distributed state observers, with fixed gains and embedded consensus terms, similar to those introduced by \cite{khan_et_al}.
 These observers typically minimize communication by broadcasting only the estimated state of the target to the network (see \cite{Shao02012018,DOU2020109022,Persistent_and_Intermittent_Bearing_Measurements}).
-Similar to their single agent counterparts, these distributed observers for target tracking with bearing measurements often rely on orthogonal projection matrices and PE arguments to provide stability guarantees.
-Alternative techniques are explored in recent works, such as the one by \cite{2024_ACC}, which makes use of explicit spatial excitation arguments to obtain exponential stability guarantees that depend on the geometric configuration of the agents relative to the target.
-Even considering these recent approaches, a significant limitation remains.
-Most observers assume simplified target dynamics, such as constant position or velocity motion models, and there is a lack of systematic design clues for extending these methodologies to handle scenarios where targets are modeled by higher-order integrator models.
-This presents a significant challenge when tracking targets executing trajectories with complex high-order dynamics.
+Similar to their single agent counterparts, these distributed observers developed for target tracking with bearing measurements usually rely on orthogonal projection matrices and provide explicit stability guarantees by resorting to PE arguments.
+Alternatively, \cite{2024_ACC} and \cite{ZHENG2025112216}, make use of explicit spatial excitation arguments to obtain exponential stability guarantees that depend only on the geometric configuration of the agents relative to the target.
+In particular, \cite{ZHENG2025112216} propose a DRLS-based method to estimate the state of targets moving according to more complex motion models, but require each agent to broadcast to its neighbours the estimated state of the target as well as the corresponding bearing measurements and an observation matrix. \cite{2024_ACC} propose a continuous time nonlinear observer that only requires each agent to broadcast the estimated position of the target to the network, under the assumption that its position is stationary or slowly-drifting.
+This requirement highlights the limitations of existing distributed nonlinear observer frameworks -- they usually require a small amount of data to be exchanged across the network, but at the cost of assuming simple motion models for the target, which presents a significant challenge when tracking targets executing trajectories with complex high-order dynamics.
+There is also a lack of systematic design clues for extending these methodologies to handle scenarios where targets are modelled by more general models, such as higher-order integrators.